mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Engineering Practices Guidelines
 <http://eras.readthedocs.org/en/latest/doc/guidelines.html/>`_

-In addition, a kim instance ought to be able to support receiving audio in a number of well-supported, non-proprietary audio formats - WAV, AAC, Ogg vorbis.
+In addition, a the voice interface instance ought to be able to support receiving audio in a number of well-supported, non-proprietary audio formats - WAV, AAC, Ogg vorbis.

 Software validation and verification
 ------------------------------------

-The kim library code will be unit-tested, behaviorally tested by cases, using speech recorded on inexpensive consumer-model laptop microphones, possibly tested in simulation (provided a simulation exists at some point), and later field-tested by :term:`IMS`/:term:`OeWF` volunteers.
+The voice interface library code will be unit-tested, behaviorally tested by cases, using speech recorded on inexpensive consumer-model laptop microphones, possibly tested in simulation (provided a simulation exists at some point), and later field-tested by :term:`IMS`/:term:`OeWF` volunteers.

 Planning
 --------